 Planning your visit

-A new sign off Wildwood Road marks the start of the hiking trail.
+A sign posted on a stand of birches on Wildwood Road marks the start of the hiking trail.
 The property is found at the corner of Salo and Wildwood roads.
 Park along the right side of Wildwood and look for a new KLT trail sign on the south side.
 A new hiking trail will lead you down to the river and loop back to the same exit point for a 0.8 mile fairly easy hike with some steep down and ups as you go into the flood plain and back again.

 Why this place is special